zby/llm_recorder/README.md

 ## Advanced Usage

-For more fine-grained control instantiate and use the ReplayLiteLLM class directly.
+For more fine-grained control instantiate and use the LiteLLMRecorder class directly.

+## Limitations

+- Currently only works with litellm.
+There is experimental support of direct use with OpenAI (see [examples/openai_basic.py](examples/openai_basic.py)).
+- Only supports synchronous calls.

 ## Contributing